 It is the responsibility of all lab personnel, including the lab supervisors to ensure that they are familiar with all of the chemicals in their labs.

 RPR Environmental, will be working with Brock University in collecting chemical waste at individual lab locations every other Friday.
 A detailed schedule can be found at the Science Stores website.
 It is recommended that all hazardous waste from labs be disposed of on a biweekly basis, regardless of volume/amount.

 During the collection of the waste there must always be a Researcher or Technician/Contact Person available from the lab.
 This individual will have charge of the waste and be able to answer any questions if they arise.

 Liquid and solid chemical waste should be segregated where possible as should any incompatible compounds.
 It is the responsibility of the lab personnel, including the lab supervisor, to ensure that incompatible chemicals are not combined in the waste containers.
 Acids and bases should not be stored in the same waste container, nor should they be stored with organic solvents.
 Organic solvents should also be segregated into halogenated and non-halogenated containers since these two classes of solvents require different disposal considerations by RPR Environmental.
 Containers of chemical waste should be stored in a vented solvent cabinet or in a fume hood.

 Waste containers must be intact and suitable for holding the chemical with a tightly fitting lid to prevent leakage.
 Twenty liter pails must be sealed.
 Pour-spout containers must have an intact cap.
-These containers should be stored in an area with secondary containment in case of a leak or breech of the original container.
+These containers should be stored in an area with secondary containment in case of a leak or breach of the original container.
 No waste container should ever be filled beyond 80% of its capacity.